-The William and Mary Collaborative Writing Project is a collaboration between W&M faculty and Academic Technology.
+The William & Mary Collaborative Writing Project is a collaboration between W&M faculty and Academic Information Services (AIS).
 Our collaboratively authored document provides strategies for facilitating collaborative writing in your classroom.
-You can explore, edit, and adapt any of our resources (from sample lesson plans to editable rubrics), by visiting the Best Practices page of the W&M Collaborative Writing wiki.
+You can explore, edit, and adapt any of our resources from sample lesson plans to editable rubrics, by visiting the Best Practices page of the W&M Collaborative Writing wiki.

-Academic Technology can provide support and consultation for your Collaborative Writing class projects.
-From wikis, to Blackboard, to Google Drive and beyond, we can help you decide which tools best suite your course objectives.
+AIS can provide support and consultation for your collaborative writing class projects.
+From wikis, to Blackboard, to Google Drive and beyond, we can help you decide which tools best suit your course objectives.

 We are here to help you match the available collaborative tools to your teaching goals.
-If you have any questions regarding the use of any of the tools explored on this page, contact your department’s Academic Technology Specialist or email April Lawrence at email@example.com.
+If you have any questions regarding the use of any of the tools explored on this page, contact your department’s academic technology specialist or email technologist April Lawrence at email@example.com.